xinwenfu/VChat_LTER/README.md

 		<img src="Images/I11.png" width=600>

 		* See that the SEH handler is a series of the value `42` that is a series of Bs.
 This tells us that we can write an address to that location in order to change the control flow of the program when an exception occurs.
-		* Note: Sometimes it took a few runs for this to work and update on the Immunity debugger.
+		* Note: Sometimes, it took a few runs for this to work and update on the Immunity debugger.
 5. Now let's pass the exception to the program and see what happens and how this affects the stack, we used the keybind `Shift+F7` (This should be displayed at the bottom of the screen).

 	<img src="Images/I12.png" width=600>

     * We can see that the the `ESP` register (Containing the stack pointer) holds the address of `00EDEDC8`, however our buffer starts at `00EDEDD0`, which means we need to traverse 8 bytes before we reach a segment of the stack we control.

 6. We can use the fact that our extra data is on the stack, and `pop` the extra data off into some register.
 The exact register does not really matter as we simply want to remove it from the stack.
-We can use `mona.py` to find a SEH gadget that pops two elements off the stack (8-bytes), which places the stack pointer `ESP` in the correct position for us to start executing code we inject into our buffer; Use the command `!mona seh -cp nonull -cm safeseh=off -o` in Immunity Debugger as shown below.
+We can use `mona.py` to find a SEH gadget that pops two elements off the stack (8-bytes), which places the stack pointer `ESP` in the correct position for us to start executing code we inject into our buffer.
+Use the command `!mona seh -cp nonull -cm safeseh=off -o` in Immunity Debugger as shown below:

 	<img src="Images/I13.png" width=600>